 In humid, wet weather, cactus rot diseases can spread very quickly.
-The ideal temperatures for soft rot development are between 70-80 degrees F. (21-27 C.) with high humidity.
-Soft rot can affect any part of the cactus plant, including roots that have been damaged by transplanting, insects or other pests.
+The ideal temperatures for soft rot development are between 70 and 80 degrees F. (21-27 C.) with high humidity.
+Soft rot can affect any part of the cactus plant, including roots that have been damaged by transplanting, insects, or other pests.

 Treating Rotting Cactus Plants

 Soft rot of cactus plants can be spread to other plants by insects, dirty gardening tools, and moving of garden debris.
 It is important to always keep the garden free of possibly diseased garden debris and to thoroughly sanitize your garden tools between each use.
 Also, if a cactus plant develops a wound anywhere on it and from anything, treat the wound immediately with copper fungicide or a solution of bleach and water.